 The strategy adopted by the incumbent government has been to promote self-employment for generating employment as it claimed to 'convert job seekers into job creators'.
-In the Interim Union Budget 2019-20, a new scheme was announced to provide loans 'upto Rs.
-1 crore in 59 minutes' for micro, small and medium enterprises.
+In the Interim Union Budget 2019-20 too, a new scheme was announced to provide loans 'up to Rs.
+1 crore in 59 minutes' for Micro, Small and Medium Enterprises.
 However, data shows that allocations made for such schemes initiated earlier, such as Mudra Yojana (a scheme meant to provide credit to non-farm small/micro enterprises), Start-up India and Stand-up India, have come down to around Rs.
-515 crore in 2019-20 Budget Estimate from Rs.
-1500 crore in 2016-17 Actual.
+515 crore in 2019-20 Budget Estimate (BE) from Rs.
+1500 crore in 2016-17 Actual (A).
 Although, the finance minister, when presenting the Interim Union Budget 2019-20 made special mention of the Pradhan Mantri Kaushal Vikas Yojana (PMKVY) claiming that it has been instrumental in terms of providing training to over one crore youth to help them earn livelihood, allocation under the scheme has declined from Rs.
 3,273 crore in 2018-19 (BE) to 2931.75 crore in 2019-20 (BE).

-Another strategy of the NDA II government was to generate employment by focusing on labour intensive manufacturing industry like leather, footwear and accessories development.
+Another strategy of the NDA II government was to generate employment by focusing on labour intensive industries like leather, footwear and accessories development.
 However, expenditure on these industries had declined from Rs.
-501.5 crore in 2014-15 (BE) to 468 crore in 2019-20 (BE).
-In addition, certain policies such as a ban put on cattle sale for slaughter in some states led to a reduction in leather export from '5.94 billion dollar in 2013-14 to 1.42 billion dollar in 2017-18'.
+451 crore in 2014-15 (A) to 181 crore in 2017-18 (A).
+In addition, certain policies such as ban put on cattle sale for slaughter in some states led to a reduction in leather export from '5.94 billion dollar to 1.42 billion dollar'4.
 This also led to closure of a number of abattoirs, resulting in unemployment among Muslim and Dalit workers employed in the industry.

 In addition to these, policies such as demonetisation and the Goods and Services Tax (GST) too have played a role in increasing unemployment in the country.
-A survey of 34,000 samples of traders, manufacturers, export sectors and service sector was carried out by All India Manufacturers' Organisation (AIMO) across states reported job loss of 43, 32, 35, and 24 per cent in trader, micro, small and medium scale enterprises respectively.
-Profit, in MSMEs, had also declined after demonetisation and the introduction of GST.
+A survey carried out by All India Manufacturers' Organisation (AIMO) in different parts of the country, for instance, shows that GST has led to shut down of a number of enterprises and loss of jobs.5